willgdjones/pydantic-ai/docs/agents.md

 | [LLM model](api/models/base.md)                 | Optional default LLM model associated with the agent.
 Can also be specified when running the agent.      |
 | [Model Settings](#additional-configuration)     | Optional default model settings to help fine tune requests.
 Can also be specified when running the agent.|

-In typing terms, agents are generic in their dependency and result types, e.g., an agent which required dependencies of type `#!python Foobar` and returned results of type `#!python list[str]` would have type `cAgent[Foobar, list[str]]`.
+In typing terms, agents are generic in their dependency and result types, e.g., an agent which required dependencies of type `#!python Foobar` and returned results of type `#!python list[str]` would have type `Agent[Foobar, list[str]]`.
 In practice, you shouldn't need to care about this, it should just mean your IDE can tell you when you have the right type, and if you choose to use [static type checking](#static-type-checking) it should work well with PydanticAI.

 Here's a toy example of an agent that simulates a roulette wheel: